Fremantle walking tours and trails: Other tours and guides

 At various stages in Fremantle history, there have been events and special tours that have been isolated single events.

 Also tourism promotion guides that do not identify specific trails have been published over decades as "what's on" and are basically advertising for businesses prepared to be included.

 Walking tours

 More recently organised tours are provided by providers such as Two Feet and a Heartbeat and other groups.

 Freopedia

-The Freopedia project for having QR-coded signs at significant historic buildings and sites throughout Fremantle was a project that originated outside of Fremantle, and saw the collaboration between The Fremantle Society, Wikimedia Australia, the Fremantle City Council as well as the State Records Office, Fremantle Business Improvement District, Fremantle Port Authority, and other organisations in Fremantle.
-The QR signs link to the articles in Wikipedia about the buildings and the sites marked.
+The Freopedia project installed QR coded-signs at significant historic buildings and sites throughout Fremantle, along the Freopedia Heritage Tour.
+The QR codes link to the Wikipedia articles about those buildings and sites.